gibsramen/evident-analyses/README.md

-# evident analyses
+# Evident analyses

-Scripts and code used to recreate figures in evident manuscript.
-Analyses were performed with evident version 0.2.0.
+Scripts and code used to recreate figures in Evident manuscript.
+Analyses were performed with Evident version 0.4.0.